renderedtext/ruby-101/README.md

 # Ruby 101: Learning the Ruby Programming Language

-Here I describe my journey in learning the Ruby programming language.
+Here I describe my journey in learning Ruby, a very cool and fast object oriented interpreted programming language.
-Some basic knowledge of programming concepts is good for start.
+Having some basic knowledge of programming concepts is good for start.
 This document is regularly updated, and I will provide lots of example example code and programs, too. - Filip (a.k.a. rexich)

-* Book used as a learning reference: `"Programming Ruby (The Pragmatic Programmer's Guide)", by Dave Thomas, with Chad Fowler and Andy Hunt`
+* Book used as a learning reference: "Programming Ruby (The Pragmatic Programmer's Guide)", by Dave Thomas, with Chad Fowler and Andy Hunt
 * Ruby version: `ruby 2.3.1p112 (2016-04-26) [x86_64-linux-gnu]`
-* Operating system: `Ubuntu Linux 16.04.1 LTS, 64-bit`
+* Operating system: Ubuntu Linux 16.04.1 LTS, 64-bit

 ## Getting Ruby and necessary tools

-* You can use your favorite UNIX-like operating system; Ubuntu Linux is used throughout this manual
+* You can use your favorite UNIX-like operating system, Ubuntu Linux is used throughout this manual
 * You should be comfortable with using the terminal, and a knowledge of Git basics is useful and recommended for maintaining your code
-* In your favorite terminal emulator, install Ruby and its documentation utility, as well as Git (provide your password when necessary):
+* In your favorite terminal emulator, install Ruby and its documentation utility, as well as Git (recommended):
 ```bash
 $ sudo apt update && sudo apt install ruby ri git
 ```
 * Use a good code editor that will perform syntax coloring on your code;
-  my recommendations are [Geany](https://www.geany.org/), and of course [Vim](http://www.vim.org/):
+  my recommendations are [Geany](https://www.geany.org/), or [Vim](http://www.vim.org/):
 ```bash
 # Install Geany: